emilefournout/max_line_function_lint/README.md

       - custom_lint
   ```

-- Re-run the analyzer in your IDE the analyzer or with command :
+- Re-run the analyzer in your IDE or with the command :

   ```sh
   dart analyze